Landing on the front wheel

 Vincent Hermance in mid-air.

-Only release the rear brake to finish up your jump impulse with a strong pedal kick.
+Finish up your jump impulse with a strong pedal kick.
 This firm quarter crank turn propels you off the edge, synchronized with the rebound effect

 of the rear tyre.
 The full extension should bring your shoulders over the handlebars, with your abdomen right over the stem.